keltonsantos/dataanalysis/projects/nba_project.md

 ### 📊 Project description

 This project is part of the [Data Analytics Accelarator Bootcamp](https://www.datacareerjumpstart.com/) by [Avery Smith](https://www.linkedin.com/in/averyjsmith/).
-In this project, I'll pretend I am being interviewed by the NBA team the Utah Jazz for an Entry Data Analyst Role.
+In this project, I'll pretend I am being interviewed by the NBA team The Utah Jazz for an Entry Data Analyst Role.

 **Topics covered**: